Above – Joan Winfield as she appeared in about 1945. Syndicated Press Photo, source unknown, the Author’s collection.

 According to John Meredyth Lucas, it was in New York sometime in 1941 that Joan was spotted by a Warner Bros. scout and offered the standard contract – the type that enabled a studio to “try out” new faces for up to seven years, but did not necessarily offer much in return.
 Merle Oberon described the studio system at this time as a “sausage machine,” an apt metaphor for its treatment of young stars like Joan.
 She was to be known professionally as Joan Winfield, a name plucked from Bette Davis‘ character in the 1941 film “The Bride came C.O.D.”
 It was claimed her spectacular swimsuit body made her a popular pin-up with allied troops, which is almost certainly another studio publicity story.
 After years of completely unremarkable B-films for the likes of Warner’s prolific director “Breezy” Eason, (see the rather underwhelming 50 minute “Murder on the Waterfront” for example), her career was confined to un-credited supporting roles, later in father-in-law Michael Curtiz‘s films.
 If this annoyed her or disappointed her, she never publicly said so.

 Above: Joan Winfield.
 Australian Women’s Weekly in 1944.
-Via National Library of Australia’s Trove.
+Via The National Library of Australia’s Trove.

 This is probably because she found interests beyond acting.
 She became a US citizen and married Hollywood writer – director – producer John Meredyth Lucas (son of director Wilfred Lucas and Bess Meredyth) in 1951.
 They had met on the set of the wartime drama “The Gorilla Man,” in 1943.
 Together they raised three children and Joan increasingly worked for charitable causes, continuing to take small film parts until 1957.

 Hotham St East Melbourne in 2018.
-The old MacGillicuddy home on the left, now a private residence again, looks out on this streetscape that has changed little in 90 years.
+The old MacGillicuddy home – behind the tree on the left, is now a private residence again and looks out on this streetscape that has changed little in 90 years.
 Author’s collection

 Joan returned to Australia in 1959, while John was directing and writing scripts for the TV series Whiplash, an Australian “western” starring Peter Graves.
 They visited the beautiful MacGillicuddy home in Hotham Street, East Melbourne.
 Much to her horror, it had become a scruffy boarding house.
 But her old school nearby, Catholic Ladies College, was still operating and some of the nuns who taught Joan were there to greet her.
 In his autobiography, John recalled being deeply moved by the welcome given to his wife in the school’s best parlour.
 Sister Bernard held Joan’s hand for the entire visit and recounted what had happened to her classmates and all of the nuns.